 The Lanham Act provides an important scheme for the registration of trademarks with the U.S. Patent and Trademark Office.
-Federal registration confers substantial advantages for trademark holders, and federally registered trademarks may be identified with a circle-R symbol: (R.
+Federal registration confers substantial advantages for trademark holders, and federally registered trademarks may be identified with a circle-R symbol: ®.

-The Lanham Act distinguishes between four kinds of marks.
+The Lanham Act distinguishes among four kinds of marks.
 The first category is "trademarks," a word that the Lanham Act uses in a narrow sense to refer to marks that identify the source of goods, as opposed to services.
-The second category, then, is "service marks."
-A third category is "certification marks," which identify products has having been certified by some outside source.
+An example is "Apple" for computers.
+The second category is "service marks" - for services, of course.
+An example "Google" for various online information services.
+The next two categories show up in commerce less frequently.
+The third category is "certification marks."
+These are used to identify products as having been certified by some outside source.
 An example of a certification mark is the encircled "UL" of Underwriters Laboratories, an independent firm that does product testing, including safety testing of electrical appliances.
-The fourth category is "collective marks," which are owned by an association and may be used by the association's members to distinguish their goods or services from those of non-members.
-"Realtor" is a collective mark maintained by the National Association of Realtors.
+The fourth category is "collective marks."
+These marks owned by an association and may be used by the association's members to distinguish their goods or services from those of non-members.
+"Realtor" is a registered collective mark maintained by the National Association of Realtors.

-A trademark need not be registered, however, to be protectible under the law.
+A trademark need not be registered, however, to be protectable under the law.
 Those sellers without federal registration who wish to notify the public that they claim something as a trademark may use the superscript TM: TM.
 For service marks, a superscript SM is commonly used: SM.